UmaRani-Github/DBMS-1/Ex.No.10 Synonyms.md

 # EXP NO 10: SYNONYMS AND ASSERTIONS IN SQL
 ### DATE:
 ## AIM:
-To create a student database and create a synonym and assertions.
+To create a specifed database and table.Create a synonym and sequence for it.

 ## THEORY
 ## SYNONYM